Automated Machine Learning in the Cloud

 What Does This Mean for SAPinisders

 - Leverage adaptability as the secret sauce.
-The idea behind augmented analytics, which is a tool primarily used by citizen data scientists, is that they can contribute to data projects independently, but that doesn’t mean that those projects will not be used by others (namely data scientists).
-An automated system needs to serve as a starting point for custom development and dedicated learning by data scientists.
+The idea behind augmented analytics, a tool primarily used by citizen data scientists, is that they can contribute to data projects independently, but that doesn’t mean that those projects will not be used by others (namely data scientists).
+An automated system must be a starting point for data scientists’ custom development and dedicated learning.
 The outputs, for example, should be able to be translated into Python code for complete learning, including feature transformation and cross-validation.
 Of course, it cannot be understated that adding these features to augmented analytics or the AutoML platform does not mean anyone can create models and push them into production without oversight, review, or input from someone specialized in the field (such as a data scientist).